Our Services

 Helpful Resources

-There are several factors to consider.
-Below we explain how to tell if right shoulder pain is likely a muscle strain that worsens with shoulder movement and improves with rest, or referred gallbladder pain that often starts with upper right abdominal pain, nausea or vomiting, fever, and pain after fatty meals that does not change with shoulder motion.
+Muscle strain typically worsens with shoulder movement and improves with rest.
+Referred gallbladder pain, in contrast, often begins with upper right abdominal pain, nausea, vomiting, fever, and discomfort after fatty meals — and does not change with shoulder motion.

 Right shoulder pain is common.
 For many people, it starts after sleeping awkwardly, lifting something heavy, or spending too long at a desk.
 In these cases, a muscle strain or joint irritation is often the cause.